Jenesius/vue-modal/docs/guide/guide-methods.md

 </script>
 ```

+If the modal window was closed without `Modal.EVENT_PROMPT` (for example, clicking on the background), then the Promise will be executed with the value `null`.

 :::warning
 There is no need to call the modal window's close method when you use
 mechanism `Modal.EVENT_PROMPT`.
 The library will do this for you.